rowanmoul/ArchSecureDualBoot/README.md

 ```

 #### Genfstab
-Mount your efi partition at `/mnt/efi` (unmount it first if you had it mounted elsewhere before now).
-You will have to create that directory first too.
+Mount your efi partition at `/mnt/efi`.
+You will have to create that directory first.
 For this guide, the future system's `/boot` directory will be bind mounted at `/efi/EFI/arch`:
 ```
 # mount --bind /mnt/efi/EFI/arch /mnt/boot